digitalocean/navigators-guide/book/02-scale/ch05-config-mgmt.md

 }
 ```

+The only change in the previous 2 examples is the value assigned to the *ref* key at the end of the source line.
+You'll also notice that the arguments passed into the module are referencing variables set in **terraform.tfvars**.
+You can pass in strings within the same block that calls your modules if that's your preference.

 <!-- build out terraform module for load balancer -->
+**Terraform module**

 <!-- build out database -->
 <!-- build out single instance of ghost -->